vovchisko/brain-thing/README.md

 A local knowledge base that connects your markdown notes to AI assistants via [MCP](https://modelcontextprotocol.io/).

 You write in Obsidian (or any markdown editor).
-Brain Thing indexes your vault, builds semantic embeddings, and gives Claude direct access to search, read, create, and organize your entries — without uploading anything to the cloud.
+Brain Thing indexes your vault, builds semantic embeddings, and gives Claude direct access to search, read, create, and organise your entries — without uploading anything to the cloud.

 Edit a note in Obsidian — Claude sees it in seconds.
 Create an entry through Claude — it appears in Obsidian immediately.
 Same `.md` files, no sync layer.

+> 🖐️ Hold on!
+>
+> This tool emerged as something I used for myself, and wasn't tested on Mac or Win 11, so in case of any issues, don't be shy - report it https://github.com/vovchisko/brain-thing/issues

 ## Features